oracle-devrel/cd3-automation-toolkit/docs/nongreenfield-jenkins.md

 </ul>
 </ol>

-**Expected Output of Terraform Pipelines:**<br>
+**Expected Output of terraform/tofu Pipelines:**<br>
 <ol type="a">
   <li>Respective pipelines will get triggered automatically from setUpOCI pipeline based on the services chosen for export.
 You could also trigger manually when required.</li>
-  <li> If 'Run Import Commands' stage was successful (ie.. import_commands_&lt;resource&gt;.sh ran successfully for all services chosen for export), respective terraform pipelines triggered should have 'Terraform Plan' stage show as 'No Changes'  </li>
+  <li> If 'Run Import Commands' stage was successful (ie.. import_commands_&lt;resource&gt;.sh ran successfully for all services chosen for export), respective pipelines triggered should have 'Plan' stage show as 'No Changes'  </li>
 </ul>
 </ol>